gdsoumya/better_ci/README.md

 **All relative paths are with respect to the root of the repository.**

-3. `docker-compose` or `k8s-manifest` : A string denoting the relative path to the docker-compose file template or k8s-maifest template, both cannot be used at the same time.
+3. **docker-compose** | **k8s-manifest** : A string denoting the relative path to the docker-compose file template or k8s-maifest template, both cannot be used at the same time.
 If used either error will be thrown or docker-compose will be given preference.

 ### Docker-Compose Template
 The Docker compose template allows 2 variables :